brainhack-school2022/dimitrijevic_project/project_description.md

 * Use another set of data to follow through the available steps that this toolkit offers (to name them here...)
 * Adapt some functionnalities which were found to be less intuitive to work with All of these three sub-objectives will be documented throughout the weeks to be able to be reproduced in later or other exploratory works.

 ## Data at Hand
+First, the available data in the tutorials will be used.
+Then, the Calgary Preschool Dataset (Reynolds et al., 2020) will be analyzed using the PCN toolkit.
+This interesting and publicly available pediatric dataset is interesting in that it offers longitudinal data.
+Indeed, it contains T1-weighted images of around 64 subjects aged 2-8 years old.

 ## Tools Used:
 - [PCN Toolkit](https://pcntoolkit.readthedocs.io/en/latest/) and their [GitHub page](https://github.com/amarquand/PCNtoolkit)
 - Python Scripting
 - Machine Learning
 - Bash Terminal

+## References
+- Reynolds, J. E., Long, X., Paniukov, D., Bagshawe, M., & Lebel, C. (2020).
+Calgary Preschool magnetic resonance imaging (MRI) dataset.
+Data Brief, 29, 105224.
+- Rutherford, S., Kia, S. M., Wolfers, T., Fraza, C., Zabihi, M., Dinga, R., Berthet, P., Worker, A., Verdi, S., Ruhe, H. G., Beckmann, C. F., & Marquand, A. F. (2022).
+The normative modeling framework for computational psychiatry.
+Nature Protocols. https://doi.org/10.1038/s41596-022-00696-5